joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 - Observations
     * [The most effective readers and thinkers I know don’t take notes when reading](https://notes.andymatuschak.org/The_most_effective_readers_and_thinkers_I_know_don%E2%80%99t_take_notes_when_reading)

 Another tip: [Keep associations as fine-grained as possible](https://notes.andymatuschak.org/Prefer_fine-grained_associations).
-In other words, lots of atomic notes with many inline connections is preferred to bloated (non-atomic) notes with few "foot-note" style connections between other notes.
+In other words, lots of atomic notes with many inline connections is preferred to bloated (non-atomic) notes with few "foot-note" style (coarse-grained) connections between other notes.

 ### Using your notes to write more notes, papers, essays, etc.

-I liked [Andy's thoughts](https://notes.andymatuschak.org/Executable_strategy_for_writing) on this, so I'll pull a few excerpts:
+I liked [Andy's thoughts](https://notes.andymatuschak.org/Executable_strategy_for_writing) on this, so I'll pull another excerpt:

 <blockquote style="font-style: normal">A naive writing process begins with a rough inkling about what one wants to write and a blank page.
 Progress from this point requires an enormous amount of activation energy and cognitive effort: there’s nothing external, so you must juggle all of the piece-to-be in your head.
 <br>
 <br>
 By contrast, if you’ve already written lots of concept-oriented <a href="https://notes.andymatuschak.org/Evergreen_notes">Evergreen notes</a> around the topic, your task is more like editing than composition.
 You can make an outline by shuffling the note titles, write notes on any missing material, and edit them together into a narrative.
-In fact, because you can <a href="https://notes.andymatuschak.org/Create_speculative_outlines_while_you_write">Create speculative outlines while you write</a>, you might find that the first of these steps is already accomplished, too.
+In fact, because you can <a href="https://notes.andymatuschak.org/Create_speculative_outlines_while_you_write">create speculative outlines while you write</a>, you might find that the first of these steps is already accomplished, too.
 And writing each note isn’t hard.
 <br>
 <br>
 Instead of having a task like “write an outline of the first chapter,” you have a task like “find notes which seem relevant.”
 Each step feels doable.
 This is an executable strategy (see <a href="https://notes.andymatuschak.org/Executable_strategy">Executable strategy</a>).